MBilalQureshi/hangman/README.md

     - The initial state of ASCII art of Hangman will be shown.
     -  Characters used till now will be empty right now which will be filled later.
     - In front of Your Guess, there are dashes to show number of characters in word.
-    - Player will be asked to enter a character at this point.
+    - At this point player is asked to enter a character .

     ![Start Game](/documentation/readme_img/after-stage-selection.png)

+-